-An internet browser also goes by the names web browser or simply a browser.
+An internet browser also goes by the name web browser or simply a browser.
 It is a software program which enables you to explore the internet.
-Websites are created using code and a browsers main purpose in life is to translate all that code in text, images, and the various other features we take for granted today.
+Websites are created using code, and a browser’s main purpose in life is to translate all that code into text, images, and the various other features we take for granted today.

 The Most Popular Browsers

 As mentioned, each has different features, so read up about them before you choose the one or two you feel the most comfortable with.